ksadangrit/melbourne-housing/README.md

 ```
 The other columns contain specific missing values which we cannot obtain based on the suburb names.

-Next, we'll extract month and year from the date column deselect the columns that are not needed such as longtitude, latitude and the id.
-Well also rename some variables and columns to make them more readable.
-We'll name the clean dataset as `melbourne_housing_clean`.
+Next, we'll extract the month and year from the date column and deselect any unnecessary columns, as well as those with over 18% of missing data.
+Since the missing data for each house is unique and cannot be inferred, analysis involving columns with missing data may lead to biased and inaccurate findings.
+Additionally, we'll rename the `seller_g` column to `seller` for improved readability.
+Finally, we'll name the cleaned dataset as `melbourne_housing_clean`.

 ```
 melbourne_housing_clean <- melbourne_housing %>%
   mutate(month = month(dmy(date)),